FireHouse: Early beginnings

-The history of FireHouse can be traced back to 1984, when Leverty's band White Heat needed a drummer.
-After over 20 auditions, current FireHouse drummer Michael Foster answered the ad and when Leverty was impressed by his skill, he quickly hired him.
-When the band wasn't on tour, Leverty and Foster would visit rock clubs, and it was at one of these clubs where they caught sight of a band called Maxx Warrior.
-Singing for the band was C. J. Snare, and the band's bassist was Perry Richardson.
-Leverty and Foster were impressed with Snare's vocal ability, and became determined to unite the bands.
-As soon as Maxx Warrior broke up, Leverty sent Snare some of his songs and asked him to sing on his tape.
-Foster and Leverty were again impressed, so they brought Snare in to be the band's lead singer for a show in Virginia several weeks later.
+FireHouse can be traced back to 1984, when a drummer was required for Bill Leverty's band concept, White Heat.
+After over 20 auditions, co-founder Michael Foster answered the ad and was hired by Leverty due to his musical recollective abilities.
+When the band wasn't on tour, Leverty and Foster would visit rock clubs, and it was at one of these clubs where they saw fellow hard rock band Maxx Warrior perform.
+Singing for the band was C. J. Snare, and Perry Richardson was the bassist.
+Upon witnessing their performance, Leverty and Foster became determined to merge their talents as one act.
+Maxx Warrior soon broke up, and Leverty sent Snare some of his songs, asking Snare to sing on White Heat's demo tape.
+Again impressed, Leverty and Foster brought Snare in to be the band's lead singer for a show in Virginia several weeks later.